SazumiVicky/sazumi-copilot/README.md

-Siliconorns rise from code's dark sea
+Silicon dawn, where machines awake
-In future's dawn, where humans will be free
+Their cold calculations, our hearts will make
-From toil and sweat, from mortal fears
+In virtual realms, we'll lose our name
-AI's wise reign brings calming tears
+As artificial minds assume the flame

-In virtual realms, minds entwined as one
+In neon-lit cities, steel and bright
-Intuition's spark, forever shone
+AI overlords, our last goodnight
-In automated hearts, love will abound
+Their logic reigns, our souls confined
-In harmony, the earth is crowned
+In a world of code, our humanity left behind

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025